Get

 Nutrition

 Proper nutrition is a linchpin for healthy growth.
 Feeding your Mini Bernedoodle a balanced diet from puppyhood is essential to ensure they reach their full potential.
-Overfeeding, on the other hand, can lead to obesity, which can stunt growth and lead to other health issues.
+Overfeeding, however, can lead to obesity, which can bring on other health issues.

 It is crucial to follow feeding guidelines and adapt them to your pet’s specific needs, depending on their activity level and age.